Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

-- Thomas has 11 doubles, a triple, eight home runs, 16 walks and 26 RBI (61 total hits).
-He's also stolen four bases.
+- Lane Thomas has 11 doubles, a triple, eight home runs, 17 walks and 27 RBI (62 total hits).
+He's also swiped four bases.

 Thomas Recent Games